PlayingIO/playingio.github.io/docs/getting-started.md

 Missions

 Missions allow the game designer to structure the player journey.
-You can use processes to control the order in which players can perform the tasks available to him.
+You can use missions to control the order in which players can perform the tasks available to him.

 Missions can model common activities on a site like answering questions, voting, sharing, etc. They can also model more complex choice driven story based quests and challenges.